midset/ip_generator/README.md

 # usage

-chmod +x ip_gen.sh.
+chmod +x ip_gen.sh

-./ip_gen.sh .
+./ip_gen.sh

-you will find the list in list.txt.
+you will find the list in list.txt